 - Using one central warehouse versus decentralized warehouses.

-The report remains confidential, but nevertheless there are some key insights we can share.
+The report remains confidential, but nevertheless, there are some key insights we can share.
 Small producers in Senegal have only a limited quantity of mango they can easily sell to one local fresh market trader for a far better price than Agrofruits can offer.
-Hence investing in supporting small farmers or exporters are not likely to lead to higher volumes.
+Hence investing in supporting small farmers or exporters is not likely to lead to higher volumes.

-Large plantations on the other hand have so much non-export mango that they need 5 to 10 traders each day to get rid of it.
-Many traders however don’t come regularly and are not able to pay cash all the time.
-These companies rather sell in bulk to Agrofruits than dealing with 20 traders, and focus their efforts on exports where they earn most of their money.
+Large plantations, on the other hand, have so much non-export mango that they need 5 to 10 traders each day to get rid of it.
+Many traders, however, don’t come regularly and are not able to pay cash all the time.
+These companies rather sell in bulk to Agrofruits than deal with 20 traders and focus their efforts on exports where they earn most of their money.

-The large commercial plantations are thus likely to remain the backbone of supply, but they cannot supply nearly enough to let the factory run at full capacity of 80tons per day.
+The large commercial plantations are thus likely to remain the backbone of supply, but they cannot supply nearly enough to let the factory run at a full capacity of 80tons per day.
 This will require Agrofruits to source large quantities from smallholder farmers in Casamance.
-This in turn will require the company to invest in a packhouse and transport facilities in the region, and possibly organizing cooperatives and training far
+This, in turn, will require the company to invest in a packhouse and transport facilities in the region, and possibly organise cooperatives and training far

-Another key insight was that if Agrofruits can organize supply from Mali, it can lengthen the production season with at least 2 months.
-Like in Casamance, the main challenge is how to get mangos cost effective from the orchard to the factory, and this will require investments in logistics.
+Another key insight was that if Agrofruits can organize supply from Mali, it can lengthen the production season by at least 2 months.
+Like in Casamance, the main challenge is how to get mangos cost-effective from the orchard to the factory, and this will require investments in logistics.